 Over half of the websites use an SSL Certificate to encrypt their traffic.
-If you use Chrome as your browser, you probably have noticed the ‘Not Secure’ label in the location bar, and when you click on it, it reads as follows: “Your connection to this site is not secure.
-You should not enter any sensitive information on this site (for example, passwords, or credit cards), because it could be stolen by attackers.”
+If you use Chrome as your browser, you probably have noticed the ‘Not Secure’ label in the location bar, and when you click on it, it reads as follows: “Your critical connection to this site is not secure.“ You should not enter any sensitive information on this site (for example, passwords, or credit cards), because it could be stolen by attackers.”

 Google HTTPS Ranking can no longer be ignored.

-Two years ago (since July, 2018 to be exact) with the release of Chrome 68, Non-HTTPS sites are now labeled as “Not Secure”.
+Since July, 2018 to be exact, with the release of Chrome 68, Non-HTTPS sites are now labeled as “Not Secure”.
 Technically, this doesn’t mean there is anything wrong with your site, but visitors may be confused by the label.
 Furthermore, this has the potential to directly affect the credibility of your website.
-Google wants a more secure web and is staging a multi-phase roll out of changes to its Chrome browser to encourage website owners to switch to HTTPS, also known as SSL.
+Google wants a more secure web and they encourage website owners to switch to HTTPS, also known as SSL.

-Data from Google Chrome usage shows that more than 70% of Chrome users are visiting HTTPS-enabled websites, which indicates that browsing via HTTPS is becoming the norm.
-Armed with that data, Google is taking steps to “encourage” the global adoption of SSL/HTTPS.
+Data from Google Chrome usage shows that more than 80% of Chrome users are visiting HTTPS-enabled websites, which indicates that browsing via HTTPS is practically the norm.

-Get a New Website or Redesign it for 2022
+Get a New Website or Redesign Your Site for 2023

 A website will effectively promote your products and/or services so you can sell to more clients.
 Yet, having just a website is not enough.
 It needs to look professional, and easy to navigate to make a great first impression.

 It is very important to understand that “redesign” or “modernize” doesn’t mean you need to change your content, branding, or design elements.
 In fact, website modernization can just mean making functional updates to help your website work better and assist you in reaching your marketing goals.

 If you’re not sure whether your current website needs a facelift?
-Here are 11 reasons why your website needs updating.
+Here are 11 reasons why you should update your website this year.

 If you’re sure that your website needs revamping, then don’t wait any longer and click the button below…